Pocahontas lives!

 Until recently, I was concerned about the pronunciation of Matoaka, but since I no longer believe that was her actual name, it seems less important.
 Matoaka, I believe, was the Latin rendering of her Indian name, Matoaks.
 For what it's worth, I would choose to pronounce Matoaka as Mah-tow-ah-kah, but some people choose to say Mah-tow-kah, with a long 'o' sound and no 'ah.'
 I suppose this is because of the "oak" series of letters.
 How one chooses to pronounce this invented name seems to be a question of personal preference.
 My reasons for changing my opinion on this topic are on the More on Van de Passe Engraving page.
 I credit Jean Fontaine, a visitor to this site, for changing my opinion. - Paragraph edited 5/22/2021

-A Camilla Townsend comment debunking the often claimed 'secrecy' of the Matoaka name:
+A Camilla Townsend comment re. the often claimed 'secrecy' of the Matoaka name:

 • "It has become commonplace to assert that Matoaka must have been Pocahontas's secret name, but no other colonists who described Powhatan naming practices ever mentioned the existence of private names.
 The Powhatans may have had them--other Native Americans certainly did--but this incident seems rather to indicate that Matoaka was simply the name that the person once called Pocahontas (Little Mischief) went by as an adult, probably since her marriage to Kocoom.
 She didn't say that no one else had ever known the name, just that she had not felt like sharing it with her English captors." - Townsend, p.
 127, 128, Pocahontas and the Powhatan Dilemma

 Neither Matoaks nor Matoaka were used in early chronicler writings prior to publication of the Van de Passe engraving.
-Inconveniently, the only reference to Pocahontas's third name was by Alexander Whitaker, who offered the variation Matoa.
+Inconveniently, the only references to Pocahontas's third name were by Alexander Whitaker, who offered the variation Matoa, and Samuel Purchas, who reorded it as Matokes..
+The Purchas quote is directly above this paragraph, while the Whitaker quyote is here:

 • "Sir the Colony here is much better.
 Sir Thomas Dale our religious and valiant Governour, hath now brough that to passe, which never before could be effected.
 For by warre upon our enemies, and kinde usage of our friends, he hath brought them to seeke for peace of us, which is made, and they dare not breake.
 But that which is best, one Pocahuntas or Matoa the daughter of Powhatan, is married to an honest and discreete English Gentleman Master Rolfe, and that after she had openly renounced her countrey Idolatry, confessed the faith of Jesus Christ, and was baptized; which thing Sir Thomas Dale had laboured along time to ground in her." - Alexander Whitaker via Ralph Hamor at Virtual Jamestown

-We can only guess as to how reliable Whitaker's spelling of Pocahontas's third name was, but judging by the spelling of other words in this passage, we would do well to have doubts.
-Whether her name was pronounced more like Matoa or Matoaks will never be known for sure.
-I feel now that Matoaka was less likely than either of these, as I've explained elsewhere on this page, it being a Latinized rendering of the name (Matoaks) that was recorded at the time.
+We can only guess as to how reliable the spelling of Pocahontas's third name was, but judging by the spelling of other words in the various passages, we would do well to have doubts.
+Whether her name was pronounced more like Matoa or Matokes or Matoaks will never be known for sure.
+I feel now that Matoaka was less likely than any of these, as I've explained elsewhere on this page, it being a Latinized rendering of the name (Matoaks) that was recorded at the time.
 I'm in no way an expert on Powhatan language, but we might note that some words were recorded with a -ks ending, such as the place name Orapax.
 John Smith also recorded words with -ks endings, though it's unclear if he meant them to be plurals or not.
 There are also names recorded with an -a ending, such as Matachanna and Pocahunta.

 Pocahontas Medicine Woman Spy Entrepreneur Diplomat, Paula Gunn Allen (2003)